Friendly-Co/wager/README.md

 ## Getting Started

-Google Books is a web app that lets users search for books by title and save/delete books for future reference.
-It was built with React, MongoDB, Mongoose, Node, and Express.
+Just a Friendly Wager is a betting app, which allows users to login and bet on future events.

 ![demo](relative link to gif)